Code-Parrot-ai/10x-frontend-developer/README.md

     - /advanced

-Coding exercises environment is uniform, only need to setup once.

 ## Contribution

 The more people who add to this, the more valuable this resource will become.
 Feel free to add your experiences to this.